stashgg/stash-unity/Assets/Stash.Popup/README.md

 - iOS 12.0 or later (for iOS builds)
 - Xcode 11.0 or later (for iOS builds)

-Note: On legacy devices (> iOS 9) the popup falls back to the system browser.
+Note: On legacy devices (Below iOS 12) the popup falls back to the system browser.

 ## Installation